 Content Marketers: Why It Pays to Provoke Your Buyers

-When the average American attention span is only 8.25 seconds long, what are content marketers to do?
-How can you break through buyers’ short attention spans?
-Even goldfish pay attention for 9 seconds!
+When the average American is multi-screening most of the day, what are marketers to do?
+How can you win buyers’ limited attention?

 Be provocative.
 Create challenger content.
 Create original content that tells your buyers something that they didn’t know − about a problem or opportunity they didn’t know they had.